 (a) learly, the acid is whatever loses a proton (or H+ or H3O+ in disguise), i.e., CH3COOH and the conjugate base is what it becomes: CH3COO–

+(b) Hint: Set up an ICE equation with the equation on the left.
 Remember that pH can give you the concentration of H3O+ to use in the ICE equation.

+(i) Hint: You have been given equal moles of propanoic acid and NaOH.
+(Remember M*V = number of moles) Does that mean pH =7 (neutrality)?
 Not if this is a reaction between a weak acid and a strong base, in which case the salt will be basic.

+(ii) Hint: The concept is yet again a contrast between a strong acid and a weak acid.
+Imagine a strong acid as generous, completely dissociating to give protons or H+.
+A weak acid, on the hand, is miserly, letting go of less than 5% of its protons.
 It stands to reason that we will need a whole lot more of the propanoic acid than the HCl to attain the same pH.

 Hint: This is a neutralization reaction.
 And neutralization reactions are always “single arrow” to be solved by stoichiometry.
 The first part is your standard MaVa=MbVb

 Remember that in an earlier step you had found the Ka of the acid.
 Compare pKas and decide if you need a different indicator.